Armenian Apostolic Church: Russian and Ottoman persecution

+Doctrine

-Miaphysitism versus monophysitism
+Miaphysitism

-Like all Oriental Orthodox Churches, the Armenian Church has been referred to as monophysite by both Roman Catholic and Eastern Orthodox theologians because it rejected the decisions of the Council of Chalcedon, which condemned the belief of one incarnate nature of Christ (monophysis).
-The Armenian Church officially severed ties with Rome and Constantinople in 554, during the Second Council of Dvin where the Chalcedonian dyophysite christological formula was rejected.
+Like all Oriental Orthodox churches, the Armenian Church has been historically referred to as miaphysis by both Roman Catholic and Eastern Orthodox theologians because it rejected the decisions of the Council of Chalcedon, which condemned the belief of one incarnate nature of Christ (monophysis) by Eutyches.
+This formula is not followed by the Armenian church instead the church adheres to Miaphysitism which is different.
+The Armenian Church officially severed ties with Rome and Constantinople in 610, during the Third Council of Dvin where the Chalcedonian dyophysite christological formula was rejected.

-However, again like other Oriental Orthodox Churches, the Armenian Apostolic Church argues that the identification as "monophysitism" is an incorrect description of its position.
-It considers Monophysitism, as taught by Eutyches and condemned at Chalcedon, a heresy and only disagrees with the formula defined by the Council of Chalcedon.
+However, again like other Oriental Orthodox, the Armenian Apostolic Church argues that the identification as "monophysitism" is an incorrect description of its position.
+It considers the doctrine as taught by Eutyches and condemned at Chalcedon a heresy and disagrees with the formula defined by the Council of Chalcedon.
 The Armenian Church instead adheres to the doctrine defined by Cyril of Alexandria, considered as a saint by the Chalcedonian churches as well, who described Christ as being of one incarnate nature, where both divine and human nature are united (miaphysis).
-To distinguish this from Eutychian and other versions of Monophysitism this position is called miaphysitism.
+To distinguish this from Eutychian and other versions of monophysitism this position is called miaphysitism.
 Whereas the prefix "mono-" (< Greek μονο- < μόνος) means "single, alone, only", thus emphasising the singular nature of Christ, "mia" (μία "one" FEM), simply means "one" unemphatically, and allows for a compound nature.

-In recent times, both Chalcedonian and non-Chalcedonian churches have developed a deeper understanding for each other's positions, recognizing their substantial agreement while maintaining their respective positions.
+Ecumenically, the Armenian and Roman churches established a common Christological declaration.
+This was also done by the Coptic, Syriac Orthodox, and Malankara Orthodox churches.

+Women in ministry

+The Armenian Church does not ordain women to the priesthood.
+Historically, however, monastic women have been ordained as deacons within a convent environment.
+When ordained to the diaconate, "men and women are ordained to the diaconate using the same rite, with both having functions of chanting the Gospel and serving in the Divine Liturgy."
+Monastic women deacons generally do not minister in traditional parish churches or cathedrals, although the late Sister Hripseme did minister and serve during public liturgies, including in the United States.
+The Armenian Church's last monastic deaconess was Sister Hripsime Sasounian (died in 2007) and on 25 September 2017, Ani-Kristi Manvelian, a twenty-four-year-old woman, was ordained in Tehran's St. Sarkis Mother Church as the first parish deaconess after many centuries.

+Women also serve as altar girls and lay readers, especially when a parish is so small that not enough boys or men are regularly available to serve.
+Women commonly serve the church in the choir and at the organ, on parish councils, as volunteers for church events, fundraisers, and Sunday schools, as supporters through Women's Guilds, and as staff members in church offices.
+In the case of a married priest (Der Hayr), the wife of the priest generally plays an active role in the parish and is addressed by the title Yeretzgin.